jaibhasin/dsh-browser-agent/README.md

 Image attachments can be PNG, JPEG, WebP, or GIF.
 For documents, you can attach Word, PDF, CSV, Excel, PowerPoint, OpenDocument, RTF, EPUB, Markdown, and plain text files.
 Documents are converted locally before their text is sent to your model provider.

+### Save something you'll do again

+If a conversation gets you through a task you'll repeat, choose **Save as a task** in the chat header.
+The agent drafts reusable instructions from the conversation for you to review and edit before saving.
+Next time, type `/tasks`, pick the task, and fill in any details it needs for that run.
+You can also find and edit your saved tasks in chat history.

+### Say it instead of typing it

+Click the microphone beside the message box to set up voice input.
+Use browser dictation without another API key, or choose Groq, OpenRouter, Deepgram, or ElevenLabs with your own key and transcription model.
+Your words go into the message box, so you can check or edit them before sending.
+To change your setup later, type `/voice-config`.

 ## Updates and uninstall